jrphub/jrphub.github.io/_posts/2017-08-20-working-w-multiple-java-ubuntu.markdown

 ---
-title:  "Working with multiple versions of Java in ubuntu 16.04"
+title:  "18 - Working with multiple versions of Java in ubuntu 16.04"
 date:   2017-09-19 11:30:23
 categories: [Development]
 tags: [java]